tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 In a `tf.while_loop` (and correspondingly, an AutoGraph `while` or `for` loop) all loop variables must maintain consistent shape and dtype across iterations.
-That is, every loop variable must have the same shape at the end of the loop body as the shape that it had at the beginning of the loop body.
+That is, every loop variable must have the same shape at the end of the loop body as it had at the beginning of the loop body.

 Example of illegal shape change in a loop: